freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/get-json-with-the-javascript-fetch-method.md

 Another way to request external data is to use the JavaScript `fetch()` method.
 It is equivalent to `XMLHttpRequest`, but the syntax is considered easier to understand.

-Here is the code for making a GET request to `/json/cats.json`
+Here is the code for making a GET request to `/json/cats.json` (You don't need specify to `GET` method since it is the default HTTP method for `fetch`)

 ```js